 In short Landlords are required to install and test, on the day of move in, smoke alarms on each floor of residential occupancy, within a house.
 Also, landlords of properties with existing tenancies are required to install fire alarms on each floor, if not already installed.

 If the alarms are not checked on the day the tenancy begins, the landlord will face a fine of up to £5,000.

 Solid Fuel Carbon Monoxide Alarms

-From October 1st 2015, the Smoke and Carbon Monoxide Alarm (England) Regulations came into effect.
+From October 1st 2022, the Smoke and Carbon Monoxide Alarm (Amendment) Regulations came into effect.

 Landlords are required to fit carbon monoxide alarms in any room used as living accommodation which contains a fixed combustion appliance (excluding gas cookers).